African health official: Ebola in Uganda is under control | Health

 There is no approved vaccine for the Sudan strain of Ebola, but two candidate vaccines are due to be tested in clinical trials that officials say will launch in days.

-The current outbreak of Ebola, which manifests as a viral hemorrhagic fever, has so far infected 109 people and killed 30, including four health workers.
+The current outbreak of Ebola, which manifests as a viral hemorrhagic fever, has so far infected 109 people and killed 31, including four health workers, according to the Africa CDC.

+Ebola is spread by contact with bodily fluids of an infected person or contaminated materials.
+Symptoms include fever, vomiting, diarrhea, muscle pain and, at times, internal and external bleeding.

+Uganda has had multiple Ebola outbreaks, including one in 2000 that killed more than 200 people.
+The 2014-16 Ebola outbreak in West Africa killed more than 11,000 people, the disease's largest death toll.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)